Overview

 Premium Features:

-- MultiSite Support (Mouseover for more information)
+- MultiSite Support (Click for more info)

-- Auto-fill BuddyPress X-Profile fields with information from Facebook (new!)
+- Auto-fill BuddyPress X-Profile fields with information from Facebook

 - Show an AJAX spinner to indicate load-in-progress after clicking the Login button